grahamjpark/picture-cleanup/README.md

 # userful-scripts
-Creating a place for me to store any useful script ideas I come across
+Creating a place for me to store any useful script ideas I come across.